- Diversification can be overdone – there is a point where adding another investment to your portfolio can be harmful to the risk/return profile

 - The goal of portfolio diversification is to reduce volatility – owning assets that don’t always move in sync with one another.

-- Naively attempting to diversify your portfolio by investing in every sector may actually cause more harm than good.
+- Naively attempting to diversify your portfolio by investing in every sector may cause more harm than good.

-Conventional wisdom tells us that investing all of our money into any one asset type carries an inordinate amount of risk, but is it possible to spread our investments over too many asset types?
-The term diworsification was coined by Peter Lynch in his 1989 book, “One Up On Wall Street”, where he used the term to lament the fact that some companies expand into areas widely different from their core business, ultimately to their detriment.
+Conventional wisdom tells us that investing all our money into any one asset type carries an inordinate amount of risk, but is it possible to spread our investments over too many asset types?
+The term diworsification was coined by Peter Lynch in his 1989 book, “One Up On Wall Street”.
+He used the term to lament that some companies expand into areas widely different from their core business, ultimately to their detriment.

-Most investors think they are well diversified because they own several different asset classes and securities, when in reality they own a group of highly correlated assets that act very similarly to one another.
-Just because you own several different funds or etf’s doesn’t mean you have a truly diversified portfolio.
-It is important to understand how all of the individual securities in your portfolio are correlated and how each tend to perform under certain circumstances.
-Take for example a portfolio of 20 tech stocks during the 4th quarter of 2018 when high beta names got pummeled.
+Most investors think they are well diversified because they own several different asset classes and securities.
+In reality, they own a group of highly correlated assets that act very similarly to one another.
+Just because you own several different funds or EFTs doesn’t mean you have a truly diversified portfolio.
+It is important to understand how all of the individual securities in your portfolio are correlated and how each tends to perform under certain circumstances.
+Take, for example, a portfolio of 20 growth stocks during the first part of this year when high beta names got pummeled.

-Remember, the biggest benefit of being well diversified is volatility reduction.
+Remember, the biggest benefit of being well-diversified is volatility reduction.
 The goal is to own assets that don’t move in sync with one another, when one of our holdings is going down, we should have others that are moving higher, making for a smoother ride over time.
 Over the last several years one of the most often asked questions has been, “Why do we own international stocks in our portfolio when U.S. stocks have performed so much better?”
 The simple answer is for the diversification benefits.
-We want to have exposure to many areas of the global economy while also avoiding single country risks such as tax, politics, currency, and trade policy.
+We want to have exposure to many areas of the global economy while also avoiding single-country risks such as tax, politics, currency, and trade policy.

 While the benefits of being properly diversified cannot be denied, there is a point where the cost of adding another investment to your portfolio can exceed its marginal benefit.
 This is the second part of diworsification, which is being over-diversified.
 It is easy for investors to mistake quantity for diversification, meaning we become irrationally confident that we’re properly diversified because we own many investments.